Ben Johnson: Time Past Time Present at the Alan Cristea Gallery

 That same mood is also present in Room of the Revolutionary that reproduces the scene of the face-off between Mexican police and the Serdán family prior to the outbreak of the Mexican revolution in 1910, now preserved as a memorial in Puebla.
 The appeal of Ben Johnson’s art lies in its lovingly exact reproduction of such recognisable spaces, thus rendering his work enjoyable for architecture buffs and art lovers alike, as well as the general public.

-Ben Johnson: Time Present Time Past is on at the Alan Cristea Gallery until 7th June 2014, for further information visit here.
+Ben Johnson: Time Past Time Present is at the Alan Cristea Gallery until 7th June 2014.
+For further information visit the gallery’s website here.